Riko Ueki: West Ham United

-On 9th September 2025, Ueki signed a one-year contract extension at West Ham tying her to the club until summer 2027.
+On 9 September 2025, Ueki signed a one-year contract extension at West Ham tying her to the club until summer 2027.

 International career

 Youth

 In 2016, Ueki was selected to the Japan U-17 national team for the 2016 FIFA U-17 Women's World Cup.
 She played in 6 matches and scored 4 goals, and Japan finished as runners-up in the tournament.
 In 2018, Ueki was selected for the Japan U-20 national team for 2018 FIFA U-20 Women's World Cup.
 She played in all 6 matches and scored 5 goals, including a crucial goal in their semi-final victory over England and helped Japan win the title.

 Senior

 On 4 April 2019, Ueki debuted for the senior Japan national team against France.
 Later that year, Ueki was named to Japan's squad for the 2019 FIFA Women's World Cup; however, she was forced to withdraw due to injury on 31 May.
 Ueki experienced a breakout year with the national team in 2022, as she began to establish herself as a starting striker and finished the 2022 AFC Women's Asian Cup as Japan's top scorer with five goals, and joint second-highest goalscorer of the tournament as a whole.

 On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
 On July 31, 2023, Ueki scored in Japan's 2023 FIFA Women's World Cup Group C Round 3 match against Spain.

 On 14 June 2024, Ueki was included in the Japan squad for the 2024 Summer Olympics.
 Ueki was part of the Japan squad that won the 2025 SheBelieves Cup.

+Ueki won the 2026 AFC Women's Asian Cup with her national team after a 1–0 victory over Australia in the final, finishing as the tournament's top scorer with 6 goals.